Maritime Southeast Asia: Geography

 The seven largest islands are Borneo, Sumatra, Sulawesi and Java in Indonesia; and Luzon and Mindanao in the Philippines.

 In the natural sciences, the region is sometimes known as the Maritime Continent.
 It also corresponds to the biogeographical region of Malesia (not to be confused with "Malaysia"), with shared tropical flora and fauna.

 Geologically, the archipelago is one of the most active volcanic regions in the world, producing many volcanoes, especially in Java, Sumatra, and the Lesser Sunda Islands region, where most volcanoes over 3000 m are situated.
 Tectonic uplifts also produced large mountains, including the highest in Mount Kinabalu in Sabah, Malaysia, with a height of 4095.2 m and Puncak Jaya on Papua, Indonesia at 4884 m.
 Other high mountains in the archipelago include Puncak Mandala, Indonesia at 4760 m and Puncak Trikora, Indonesia, at 4750 m.

-The climate throughout the archipelago is tropical, owing to its position on the Equator.
+The Philippines, Malaysia, Brunei, Northern Sumatra, Northern Borneo and Northern Maluku are in the Northern Hemisphere.
+Most of Indonesia and Timor-Leste are below the equator in the Southern Hemisphere.